-A maintenance item identifies a defect, change, issue, event, decision or task concerning an element.
+A maintenance item identifies a defect, change, issue, task, feature or document concerning an element.
 The maintenance item could itself be represented by an element if it has wider implications for the project or identifies - for example - an actor, activity or action that requires further definition.